-Southwestern College's Fifth-Year Master of Science in Leadership degree is a unique blend of applied and theoretical study building on the nationally recognized undergraduate leadership program.
+Southwestern College's main campus Master of Science in Leadership degree is a unique blend of applied and theoretical study building on the nationally recognized undergraduate leadership program.
 Grounded in the service learning tradition, Leadership at Southwestern nurtures each student's ability to be a positive change agent in business, education, church and community settings.
-The Fifth-Year M.S.L. program schedules two consecutive eight-week sessions in the fall and spring semesters, and one eight-week session in the summer semester.
+The MSL program provides up to nine hours of course work during two terms each year.
+June through October is the first term and December through April is the second term.
+All courses begin with preparation work done by the student off-campus, followed by an intensive on-campus residency period of five days, ending with distance-learning through the end of the term.